 UBS continues to consider further changes to the Group's legal structure in response to regulatory requirements and other external developments.
 Such changes may include further consolidation of operating subsidiaries in the EU, and adjustments to the booking entity or location of products and services.
-Refer to the section "C. Risk Factors - 2.
-Security specific Risks - 6.
-UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Conditions do not contain any restrictions on the Issuer's or UBS's ability to restructure its business".
+Refer to "Risk Factors - UBS has announced its intention to make certain structural changes in light of regulatory trends and requirements and the Terms and Conditions do not contain any restrictions on the Issuer's or UBS's ability to restructure its business" above.